Use of Metaphor and Parable in Clinical Psychotherapy and Hypnotherapy

 Stuart is a long time multi-faith practitioner with CPD and personal development training in philosophy, theology and comparative models of psychology, including at university level.
 He has also studied holistic and clinical applications of mindfulness, conversational and narrative hypnosis, and this is underpinned with senior accreditation in clinical psychotherapy and hypnotherapy.

-Psychotherapy, psychoanalysis, hypnotherapy, metaphor, language, trance, conversational hypnosis, Ericksonian hypnotherapy, illustrating in psychotherapy, counselling, psychotherapist, counsellor, hypnotherapist, mindfulness therapy, CBT, MBCT, hypnotist, metaphor in trance, Sidereus hypnosis, symbolism in psychoanalysis, symbolism in psychotherapy, symbolism in counselling, Edinburgh, Glasgow, Falkirk, Scotland, Skype, Supervision, Supervisor, Therapy, Therapist, positive psychology, eastern psychology, mindfulness meditation, humanistic counselling, humanistic psychotherapy
+Psychotherapy, psychoanalysis, hypnotherapy, metaphor, language, trance, conversational hypnosis, Ericksonian hypnotherapy, illustrating in psychotherapy, counselling, psychotherapist, counsellor, hypnotherapist, mindfulness therapy, CBT, MBCT, hypnotist, metaphor in trance, Sidereus hypnosis, symbolism in psychoanalysis, symbolism in psychotherapy, symbolism in counselling, Edinburgh, Glasgow, Falkirk, Scotland, Supervision, Supervisor, Therapy, Therapist, positive psychology, eastern psychology, mindfulness meditation, humanistic counselling, humanistic psychotherapy